Cyber Civics Mini:

 Online Safety Lessons

-This is condensed version of our turnkey middle school digital literacy program meets the urgent need to help students become ethical, knowledgeable, and empowered digital citizens.
-You get a school-wide (or organization-wide) license to six in-classroom lessons (no tech required!), plus videos, send-home parent activities, and full support.
+This is condensed version of our turnkey middle school digital literacy program meets the urgent need to help students become ethical, smart, and productive digital citizens.
+Six of our favorite and most effective lessons can be taught in-classroom or used for Distance Learning.
+Includes lesson plans, videos, family activities, fillable PDF forms, and full support.

 About CYBER CIVICS MINI

-To meet the expressed need of many schools, after-school programs, community groups and home school families for a "mini" series of Cyber Civics lessons on digital citizenship and online safety—we created this short, yet effective, series of lessons.
+To meet the need of many schools, after-school programs, community groups and home school families for a "mini" series of Cyber Civics lessons on digital citizenship and online safety—we created this short, yet effective, series of activities and videos.

-Cyber Civics “Mini” includes six of our favorite lessons from the year-long program.
-Each of these are a snap to teach and will give your students the skills they need to successfully face some of the biggest challenges of the online world.
+Cyber Civics “Mini” includes six of our favorite lesson plans from the year-long program.
+Each of these are a snap to teach and will give young people the skills they need to successfully face some of the biggest challenges of the online world.

 The best news?
 We are so convinced you will love this short course that you will want to get our full program.
 So your investment will be credited towards the full Cyber Civics program should you subscribe within 12 months of purchase.
 How awesome is that?